Quick reference guide

 Soil

-A standard garden soil mix is too nutrient-dense and poor-draining to keep stapeliads happy long-term.
+A standard garden soil mix is too nutrient-dense and moist to keep stapeliads happy long-term.
 In my experiments, they became lanky from the high-nutrition environment, were more attractive to mealybugs, and were also at higher risk of root rot because the soil stays damp longer after rain or watering.

-Alternatively, go for a free-draining inorganic soil using materials like lava rock, pumice, perlite, grit, and sand.
-Inorganic soils can take more care in some ways so do your research, but a big benefit is it is much harder to kill a stapeliad by overwatering.
+Well-draining soil can't be over-emphasized.
+Most of my stapeliads are in an inorganic mix that is free-draining.
+Inorganic soils can take more care in some ways so do your research, but a big benefit is that it is much harder to kill a stapeliad by overwatering.
+Most of my collection is in inorganic soil, or in soils that are under 25% organic content.

 Pot type